Danitegue/PCBRW_OLD/README.md

 * Call to python functions from BASIC routines, (allowed to return one unique value per function).

-#### Simple Extension example 1 - Trigger a python function form a "special" BASIC statement (with no args):
+#### Simple Extension example 1 - Trigger a python function from a "special" BASIC statement (with no args):

 Having a BASIC routine like this "C:\PCBRW\brw#185\Prog410\pu.rtn":